AlayaNetwork/alaya-devdocs/website/docs/Samurai_user_manual.md

-+ If the import is successful you will enter the main page of the newly imported wallet, click on the wallet avatar at the top right to see a list of all wallet accounts
++ If the import is successful you will enter the main page of the newly imported wallet, click on the wallet avatar at the top right to see a list of all wallet accounts.

 ![](/img/en/Samurai.assets/samurai-home-import-account-end-en.jpg)